Ironstone mining in Cleveland and North Yorkshire

-Ironstone workings in Yorkshire's Cleveland declined from the 1930s onwards, imported iron ore was able to be shipped in vast quantities to the quaysides at Middlesbrough and on the Tyne.
-The last commercially operated ironstone mine was near Skelton-in-Cleveland, the North Skelton Mine, closed in January 1964.
-Restoration programmes have remediated some mine sites and they have been opened to public access, mine water has polluted some watercourses in the area.
+Ironstone workings in the area declined from the 1930s onwards because imported iron ore could be shipped in vast quantities to the quaysides at Middlesbrough and on the Tyne.
+The last commercially operated ironstone mine was near Skelton-in-Cleveland.
+The North Skelton Mine closed in January 1964.
+Restoration schemes have restored some mine sites and they have been opened to public access.
+Water draining out of mines has polluted some watercourses in the area.

 History

 Table of output (1857–1880)

-The list covers all the ironstone mines in the Cleveland Ironstone Formation, and as such, extends into parts of North Yorkshire that were not traditionally designated as being in Cleveland.
+The list covers all the ironstone mines in the Cleveland Ironstone Formation and as such extends into parts of North Yorkshire that were not traditionally designated as being in Cleveland.
 The list only covers areas of productive ironstone mining, and so does not include test areas (ie Goldsborough on the North Yorkshire coast where drilling was undertaken for three years from 1912).
 Ironstone production helped fuel the industrial revolution with smelters and ironworks in Middlesbrough accounting for 33% of iron and steel production in Britain in 1865.
 By 1870, Britain was supplying about half of all the iron and steel across the world; 38% of that, was made from iron mined in the Cleveland Hills and North Yorkshire.
 The table below shows the combined production of ironstone from the Cleveland Hills between 1857 and 1880.